 Hillary Morgan—Editor at Large

 Hillary Morgan comes to TBS with a variety of expertise.
 Her education and experience are equally split between her 3 passions: science, education, and photography.
 She brings to TBS 4 years of photography and design school from Brooks Institute of Photography and Art Center College of Design, 5 years as a professional photographer, 5 years as a college-prep Biology and Chemistry teacher, and a Masters in Biology from Clemson University.
 She has worked in both public and private schools and wears more hats than we can list here in addition to her editing and design responsibilities.

 Dan Edelen—Writer and Director of Marketing Services

 Dan writes from the rolling countryside of southwestern Ohio, sandwiched between Amish communities and the sprawling Cincinnati metropolis.
-A summa cum laude Christian Education graduate of Wheaton College in Illinois, he brings a breadth of experience in technical marketing (Apple Computer), network administration (at NASA Ames Research Center and Proctor & Gamble), knowledge management (Synchrony Communications), instructional design (Luxottica), and business and academic writing/editing.
+A summa cum laude Christian Education graduate of Wheaton College in Illinois, he brings a breadth of experience in technical marketing (Apple Computer), network administration (at NASA Ames Research Center and Procter & Gamble), knowledge management (Synchrony Communications), instructional design (Luxottica), and business and academic writing/editing.
 Interests include board games, birding, geocaching, and blogging on issues facing the Church in America.
 Dan resides on a small, organic fruit farm with his wife and teenage son, locked in mortal combat with legions of sap-sucking bugs and myriad fungal pestilences.
 But then, aren’t we all?